 During the procedure, you can display help using the

 HELP command, and object attributes using the

 DESCRIBE command.
-Example 2-6 shows how to display help and a list of attributes for Exadata Cell objects.
+Example 2-6 shows how to display help and a list of attributes for Oracle Exadata Database Machine

 - Log in as the

 cellclicommand to start Cell Control Command-Line Interface (CellCLI) to connect to the storage cell.

 The required cell services, Restart Server (RS) and Management Server (MS), should be running after the binary has been installed.
 If not, then an error message displays when using the CellCLI utility.
 If an error message displays, then run the following commands to start Oracle Exadata System Software RS and MS services:

 CellCLI> ALTER CELL STARTUP SERVICES RS CellCLI> ALTER CELL STARTUP SERVICES MS

 - Configure the cell using the CellCLI